 Leading your first large project as a junior consultant is not an easy task!
 When I first found myself in that position (some long time ago) I was terrified.
 Too many activities, tasks, people and resources to be coordinated and managed towards a single objective/output.

 My first thoughts were gray and gloom on what and how I should do but, later on, I just decided to handle the things!
 The decision was enough to impact my mindset and focus my activities towards specific areas.
-First, check what have to be done and how (contract), then by whom (process owner), until when (timetable) and in what cost (budget).
+First, check what has to be done and how (contract), then by whom (process owner), until when (timetable) and in what cost (budget).

 It was a simple recipe but it was an effective one.
-It helps me at the time and it work at many more projects along the way.
+It helps me at the time and it works at many more projects along the way.
 To simplify the processes I want to handle, it becomes a habit for me and help me to communicate with clarity the requirements and the products specs to my associates and partners.

 After this first project, I become in the habit (bias if you like it) to try to write about everything I wanted to achieve either at a personal or at a professional level. and this discipline came very handily later on in my career!